-Mercy Connect
+Mercy Works Connect

-Mercy Connect
+Mercy Works Connect

 For students who are asylum seekers and refugees, adjusting to a whole new life in Australia presents many challenges.
 Being placed in a school after lengthy periods in a refugee camp or a place of refuge can be a very stressful time for these young people who can often feel isolated and anxious as they try to settle into a new culture and school system.
 Many of them arrive in Australia after having experienced lengthy periods of dislocation, grief and trauma.

-Launched in Sydney in 2008, Mercy Connect is our largest volunteer program.
+Launched in Sydney in 2008, Mercy Works Connect is our largest volunteer program.
 It recruits, trains and supports volunteers to assist school students, groups of adults and their families from refugee backgrounds adjust to life in Australia.
 After training, the volunteers offer mentoring to students as they settle into the Australian school and education system.
 They provide support that nurtures well-being and self-esteem and improves students’ literacy and numeracy skills.

 Usually our volunteers have a background in school education with many being ex-teachers.
 Volunteers work with the refugee students, from K-12, for a minimum of a half day per week.